-Students charged with habitual academic dishonesty have the right to appeal any disciplinary action.
+Students charged with habitual academic dishonesty can appeal any disciplinary action.
 Appeals should be submitted in writing within three weeks of the decision to the Vice President of Student Experience.

-The policies and procedures that address habitual academic dishonesty are not intended to be punitive but to be positively developmental in helping students deal with a pattern of behavior that is harmful to both the individual and the community.
+The policies and procedures that address habitual academic dishonesty are not intended to be punitive but to be positively developmental in helping the student deal with a pattern of behavior that is harmful to both the individual and the community.
 Keeping a record of all violations is a way to identify and help students who have made an unfortunate habit of academic dishonesty, for whatever reason.